typst/typst/docs/src/tutorial/3-advanced.md

 [numbering pattern]($func/numbering) that defines how to number the pages.
 By setting into to `{"1"}`, Typst only displays the bare page number.
 Setting it to `{"(1/1)"}` would have displayed the current page and total number of pages surrounded by parentheses.
-And we can even have provided a completely custom function here to format things to our liking.
+And we could even have provided a completely custom function here to format things to our liking.

 ## Creating a title and abstract